kaaveland/eugene/docs/src/hints.md

 using several SQL scripts, number from `1.sql` and up and they are run in ascending order.
 Each report then has a heading for every file, and for every file, there is a heading for every statement in the file.
-Navigation on the right side of the page will help you navigate the report.